Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Numerical examples and illustrations

-Note that the marginals $X_1,\dots,X_6$ appear in the optimization since the distribution of the maximum of every individual variable is known and equals the respective marginal distribution; \textit{i.e.} $\max\{X_i\} = X_i\sim F_i$ for $i=1,\dots,d$; see again Remark \ref{rem:calE}.
-The marginal distributions are thus accounted for in the computation of the bounds.
+We have chosen to include the marginals $X_1,\dots,X_6$ in the optimization problems on the left hand side of \eqref{exExtremeValueEq1} and \eqref{exExtremeValueEq2} in order not to lose useful information about the marginal distributions, although the condition $\cup_n J_n=\{1,\dots,6\}$ of Theorem \ref{boundMax} is already satisfied.
+Note that the distribution of the maximum of every individual variable is trivially known and equals the respective marginal distribution; \textit{i.e.} $\max\{X_i\} = X_i\sim F_i$ for $i=1,\dots,d$.

 The solution of the optimization problems in \eqref{exExtremeValueEq1} and \eqref{exExtremeValueEq2} yields bounds on the VaR of the sum $X_1+\cdots+X_6$ when the distribution of the partial maxima is taken into account.
-Table \ref{tab:extremeValue} shows the $\alpha$ confidence level in the first column and the VaR bounds without additional information in the second column, \textit{i.e.} the unconstrained bounds.
-The third and fourth columns contain the improved VaR bounds that account for the extreme value information, as well as the improvement over the unconstrained bounds in percentage terms.
+Table \ref{tab:extremeValue} shows the confidence level $\alpha$ in the first column and the VaR bounds without additional information in the second column, \textit{i.e.} the unconstrained bounds.
+The third and fourth columns contain the improved VaR bounds that account for the extreme value information, as well as the improvement over the unconstrained bounds in percentage terms, \textit{i.e.} how much narrower the interval between the lower and the upper improved VaR bounds is relative to the same interval between the unconstrained bounds.
 In order to illustrate our method, we need to know the distribution of the partial maxima.
 To this end, we assume that the vectors $(X_1,X_2,X_3)$ and $(X_4,X_5,X_6)$ have the same Student-$t$ copula with equicorrelation matrices and two degrees of freedom, and numerically determine the distribution of $\max\{X_1,X_2,X_3\}$ and $\max\{X_4,X_5,X_6\}$.
 In the third column it is assumed that the pairwise correlations of $(X_1,X_2,X_3)$ and $(X_4,X_5,X_6)$ are equal to 0.9 and in the fourth column the pairwise correlations amount to 0.7 respectively.

-All bounds in this table, both without and with additional information, are computed using the rearrangement algorithm, while we have also performed the same computations using the standard bounds in \eqref{standardBounds}.
-In the case with additional information, the standard bounds and the rearrangement algorithm yield the same results.
-In the case without additional information, the rearrangement algorithm clearly outperforms the standard bounds, which is well documented, hence we do not report any of these results here.
+The bounds in this table, both without and with additional information, have been computed using the RA, since the RA produces essentially sharp VaR bounds in the absence of additional information.
+Another possibility for the computation of the unconstrained bounds would be to use analytical results available \textit{e.g.} in \citet{Jakobsons_Han_Wang_2016,Puccetti_Rueschendorf_2013} and \citet{wang2013}.
+We have refrained from doing so, since the computation of all bounds using the same algorithm makes the comparison of the results more credible, as numerical artifacts have been eliminated.